List of birds of New Zealand

 This is the list of the birds of New Zealand.
-The common name of the bird in New Zealand English is given first, and its Māori-language name, if different, is also noted.

-New Zealand proper is an independent and sovereign state.
-New Zealand proper includes the North Island, the South Island, offshore islands, and outlying islands like the Chatham Islands.
-The Realm of New Zealand also includes Tokelau (a dependent territory); the Cook Islands and Niue (self-governing states in free association with New Zealand); and the Ross Dependency (New Zealand's territorial claim in Antarctica).
-Only New Zealand proper is represented on this list, not the full Realm of New Zealand.
+The North Island and South Island are the two largest islands of New Zealand.
+Stewart Island is the largest of the smaller islands.
+New Zealand proper also includes outlying islands such as the Chatham Islands, Kermadec Islands, and New Zealand Subantarctic Islands.
+Only New Zealand proper is represented on this list, not the Realm of New Zealand.
+For birds in the associated states or dependent territories, see List of birds of the Cook Islands, List of birds of Niue, List of birds of Tokelau, and List of birds of Antarctica.

-Unless otherwise noted, all species listed below occur regularly in New Zealand as permanent residents, summer or winter visitors, or migrants.
+Unless noted otherwise, all species listed below occur regularly in New Zealand as permanent residents, summer or winter visitors, or migrants.
 The species marked extinct became extinct subsequent to human arrival in New Zealand.
 About two thirds of the extinctions occurred after the arrival of Māori but before the arrival of Pākehā (European New Zealanders) and the rest since Pākehā arrived.

 The following codes are used to denote other categories of species: